 I need to know that your administration isn’t applying a “shock doctrine”.
 That term describes the history of governments, worldwide, grasping unrelated opportunities whilst a paralysed Public is unable to stop them.
 The greatest example of that this century was the USA’s false reason for attacking Iraq, leaving a million dead and many more displaced.

-During this coronavirus crisis, the USA has moved war ships off Venezuela’s coast and hampered medical relief to Iran.
+During this coronavirus crisis, the USA has moved warships off Venezuela’s coast and hampered medical relief to Iran.
 Hungary has moved nearer dictatorship or has possibly become one, and India’s targeting Muslims.
-More than 20 countries are tracking citizens via their cellphones, CoViD-19 a short-term excuse for a possibly long-term eradication of citizen rights.
+More than 20 countries are tracking citizens via their cellphones, CoViD-19 a short-term excuse for a possible long-term eradication of citizen rights.
 Privacy and good health are fundamental rights, they’re not exclusive!

 In our country, the City of Cape Town and eThekweni Municipality have allegedly destroyed the shelters of the poor who were ironically commanded by you to stay home.
 I believe in the need for troops on the streets, will support them making selfish neighbours painfully roll home, but shooting us is intolerable.
 Kenya and Nigeria are being heavy-handed too.
 Why is there disrespect by African armies and police for the citizens they’re supposed to serve?
 Why are we more violent than much of the world?
 I’ve the horrible feeling that some would be happy if all the beggars died.

-Considering that ‘our’ lockdown never coincided with mass testing, did it have alternate purpose?
+Considering that ‘our’ lockdown never coincided with mass testing, did it have an alternate purpose?

-Is our covid asphyxiation is more an opportunity for you to get an upper-hand in you boxing match with your ‘comrades’, advance the controversial selling or unbundling of Public enterprises, and sink South Africa deeper into debt supplied by foreign institutions in love with corrupt regimes (the IMF and Eskom is our past contribution to that African example).
+Is our covid asphyxiation is more an opportunity for you to get an upper-hand in your boxing match with your ‘comrades’, advance the controversial selling or unbundling of Public enterprises, and sink South Africa deeper into debt supplied by foreign institutions in love with corrupt regimes (the IMF and Eskom is our past contribution to that African example)?